paulie-o74/paul_thomas_pt/README.md

 <img src="docs/user-story-testing/user-story-4.jpg">
 </details>

-5. As a returning user, I want to see the Sunday meal offer
+5. As a returning user, I want to see the times, types and locations of classes.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|